-One of the most common broker choices for European investors looking for commission-free stock and ETF investing has been none other than DEGIRO.
-Since its inception in 2008, the Dutch broker has become one of the leading brokers in Europe, with over 2.5 million users.
+One of the most common broker choices for European investors looking for stock and ETF investing has been none other than DEGIRO.
+Since its inception in 2008, the Dutch broker has become one of the leading brokers in Europe, with over 2.8 million users.

 However, the platform is not without its flaws.
 Other than the limited availability of the platform (only 15 European countries), some of the other cons include:

-• €1 commission per trade for local stocks (from your country), US and Canada Stocks (plus the current €1 handling fee);
+- €1 commission per trade for local stocks (from your country), US and Canadian stocks (plus the current €1 handling fee);

-• €1 handling fee for its ETF Core selection list of commission-free ETFs.
+- €1 handling fee for its ETF Core selection.
 The handling fee also applies to all other DEGIRO products except for Stocks on the Tradegate exchange, Options, and Futures (excl.
 OMX Nordics).

 These recent changes have made DEGIRO’s fee structure more complex and its services more expensive for the end user.
 You could also be charged other fees, such as a currency exchange fee (0.25%), a real-time price feed fee (for some exchanges), and the exchange connection fee (€2.50 per exchange per year).

-If you are looking for alternatives to DEGIRO, we got you covered.
+If you are looking for alternatives to DEGIRO, we’ve got you covered.
 These are our top picks for DEGIRO alternatives, the choice of which depends on your investing needs:

 Interactive Brokers | Best global broker overall